csepulveda/tool-mixing/README.md

 Some people said there is a hidden track in the Album 10,000 days from TOOL.
 Let's find out how its sounds.

-We are going to concat Viginti Tres (5:04), and Wings For Marie (6:13) then Merge with 10,000 Days (11:15)
+We are going to concat Viginti Tres (5:02, cutting last few empty seconds), and Wings For Marie (6:13) then Merge with 10,000 Days (11:15)
 ![mix](mixed.png?raw=true)

 ## How to build